OwenDa/portfolio-1/README.md

 1. [Material Design](https://material.io/)'s [Color Tool](https://material.io/resources/color/) was used in devising the colour scheme.
 2. Both [WebAIM](https://webaim.org/) and [Coolors.co](https://coolors.co)'s [Contrast Checker](https://coolors.co/contrast-checker) were used to compare colour contrast.
 3. Images were largely sourced using [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
-4. Images were compressed using [TinyPNG](https://tinypng.com/).
+4. Images were compressed using [TinyPNG](https://tinypng.com/) and [CompressPNG](https://compresspng.com/).
 5. As will be seen within the code itself, Font Awesome was used to source icons on several pages.
 6. The [W3C Markup](https://validator.w3.org/) and CSS [Markup Validation](http://jigsaw.w3.org/css-validator/) Services were used to ensure the code within this project was valid.
 7. The site [ami.responsivedesign.is](http://ami.responsivedesign.is) was used to generate screenshots demonstrating the site's responsiveness on common screen sizes.
 8. PNG/JPG to AVIF conversion: [aconvert.com](https://www.aconvert.com/).
+9. [GTMetrix](https://gtmetrix.com/), [PingDom](https://tools.pingdom.com), [Page Speed Insights](https://pagespeed.web.dev/) and [Lighthouse](https://developers.google.com/web/tools/lighthouse) were all used at various points to assess performance.
+10. [W3C](https://www.w3.org/)'s [Markup Validation Service](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/) were used to validate all code.
+11. The website [Can I Use?](https://caniuse.com/?search=avif) was used to check browser support for certain features.
+12. Browswers Chrome (Google) and Edge (Microsoft) were used during development and testing.
+13. Chrome extension [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) was used to generate full page screenshots.
 </details>

 ### Image Credits: